galform/get_nebular_emission/README.rst

 · Change the paths.

-· Move the plot part to the eml_plots module.

 · Implement the interpolations.

 · Allow the code to choose a photo-ionisation model and to deal with the interpolations.